 - The recommended resolution of your tablet screenshots is 1280 x 720 or higher in each orientation.

-- You can upload as many as 8 screenshots of your tablet UI for 7-inch tablets and an additional 8 for 10-inch tablets.
+- Upload as many as 8 screenshots of your tablet UI for 7-inch tablets and an additional 8 for 10-inch tablets.

 Update your app description and release notes

 - In your app description, make sure to highlight that your app offers tablet-optimized UI and great features for tablet users.
-Consider adding some detail about how your tablet UI works and why users will like it.
+Add some detail about how your tablet UI works and why users will like it.